 The Texas Attorney General and other district attorneys typically spearhead white collar crimes investigation Texas.
 Federal agencies that are also heavily involved in investigating these crimes include the FBI, the Securities and Exchange Commission (SEC), and the United States Secret Service.
 Both state and federal agencies may be involved in some cases, especially significant cases like Enron, which had far-reaching effects outside Texas.

-How Serious Is White Collar Crime in Texas?
+How Serious Is White Collar Crime In Texas?

 As far as Texas and federal legal systems are concerned, no one is above the law.
 The nonviolent nature of white collar crimes makes them no less severe than violent criminal acts.